jhadden25/WheresWaldo/ReadME.txt

-This is our Intelligen Systems Project.
+This is our Intelligent Systems Project.

+Using Neural Networks to solve Where's Waldo.